Getting Started

 • Using different VGSL spec strings to define custom architectures.

-• Switching between TensorFlow and PyTorch backends (PyTorch support coming soon).
+• Switching between TensorFlow and PyTorch backends.

 • Integrating VGSLify models into larger deep learning workflows.